Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 If $d$ is an admissible diagram, then we say that a non-propagat\-ing edge joining $i$ to $i+1$ (respectively, $i'$ to $(i+1)'$) is \emph{simple} if it is identical to the edge joining $i$ to $i+1$ (respectively, $i'$ to $(i+1)'$) in the simple diagram $d_{i}$.
 That is, an edge is simple if it joins adjacent vertices in the north face (respectively, south face) and is undecorated, except when one of the vertices is 1 or $1'$ (respectively, $n+2$ or $(n+2)'$), in which case it is decorated by only a single $\bcirc$ (respectively, $\wcirc$).

 Let $d$ be an admissible diagram.
-Since $\theta$ is surjective, there exists $w \in \FC(\C_{n})$ such that $\theta(b_{w})=d_{w}=d$.
-Suppose that $w$ has reduced expression $\w=s_{i_{1}}\cdots s_{i_{r}}$.
+Since $\theta$ is surjective and $\DTL(\C_n)$ is generated by the simple diagrams, there exists $w \in \FC(\C_{n})$ such that $\theta(b_{w})=d_{w}=d$.
+Suppose $\w=s_{i_{1}}\cdots s_{i_{r}}$ is a reduced expression for $w$.
 Then $d=d_{i_{1}}\cdots d_{i_{r}}$.
 For each $d_{i_{j}}$ fix a concrete representative that has straight propagating edges and no unnecessary ``wiggling'' of the simple non-propagating edges.
 Now, consider the concrete diagram that results from stacking the concrete simple diagrams $d_{i_{1}},\dots, d_{i_{r}}$, rescaling to recover the standard $(n+2)$-box, but not deforming any of the edges or applying any relations among the decorations.
 We will refer to this concrete diagram as the \emph{concrete simple representation of $d_{\w}$} (which does depend on $\w$).
 Since $w$ is FC and vertical equivalence respects commutation, given two different reduced expressions $\w$ and $\w'$ for $w$, the concrete simple representations $d_{\w}$ and $d_{\w'}$ will be vertically equivalent.
 We define the vertical equivalence class of concrete simple representations to be the \emph{simple representation of $d_{w}$}.

-\begin{example} Consider $w=\z_{1,1}^{R,1}$ in $\FC(\C_{3})$.
-Then the diagram in Figure~\ref{Fig175} is vertically equivalent to the simple representation of $d_{w}$, where the vertical dashed lines in the diagram indicate that the two curves are part of the same generator. \end{example}
+\begin{example} If $w=\z_{1,1}^{R,1}$, then the diagram in Figure~\ref{fig:ex vert equiv} is vertically equivalent to the simple representation of $d_{w}$, where the vertical dashed lines in the diagram indicate that the two curves are part of the same generator. \end{example}

-\begin{lemma} Let $w \in \FC(\C_{n})$ be of type I. Then \begin{enumerate}[label=\rm{(\roman*)}] \item $\theta(b_{w})=d_{w}$ with $\a(d_{w})=n(w)=1$; \item if $w'$ is also of type I with $w \neq w'$, then $d_{w} \neq d_{w'}$; \item if $s_{i} \in \L(w)$ (respectively, $\R(w)$), then there is a simple edge joining $i$ to $i+1$ (respectively, $i'$ to $(i+1)'$). \end{enumerate} \end{lemma}
+\begin{lemma} Let $w \in \FC(\C_{n})$ be of type I. Then \begin{enumerate}[label=\rm{(\arabic*)}] \item $\theta(b_{w})=d_{w}$ with $\a(d_{w})=n(w)=1$; \item If $w'$ is also of type I with $w \neq w'$, then $d_{w} \neq d_{w'}$; \item If $s_{i} \in \L(w)$ (respectively, $\R(w)$), then there is a simple edge joining $i$ to $i+1$ (respectively, $i'$ to $(i+1)'$). \end{enumerate} \end{lemma}

 \begin{proof} This lemma follows easily from the definition of $\theta$. \end{proof}